PiGuy6248/rpc/README.md

 **Make sure you have [Node.js/NPM](https://nodejs.org/dist/v10.15.3/node-v10.15.3-x64.msi)**
 1. Clone the repository (big green button)
 2. Go to the [Discord Dev page](https://discordapp.com/developers/applications) and create a new application.
-3. Click on "Rich Presence" on the side and click Add Image(s). add the image(s) you want to use here.
+3. Click on "Rich Presence" on the side and click Add Image(s).
+Add the image(s) you want to use here.
-4. go back to the General Information page and copy the client id.
+4. Go back to the General Information page and copy the client id.
 You'll need this later.
 5. (back in the rpc folder) Right click the rpc.js file and click edit, or open it in another text editor, such as VSC or Atom.
 6. All of the things that need replacing are in CAPS.
 See the table below for what they mean.
 7. Once you've completed all of the editing, save and exit.